gabichuelas/adopt_dont_shop_2005/README.md

 # Adopt Don't Shop
 BE Mod 2 Week 1 Solo Project

+**Context:** This is the first app/project I've ever worked on in Rails.

 ### Project Retro

 **TLDR;** Didn't enjoy this as much as I wanted and expected to, BUT I do feel like I hit all the `learning goals` so that's a WIN.